techfolios/template-old/README.md

-# ease78.github.io
+# Technical Portfolio

-Collaborative Personal Portfolio that interacts with @btschroder's portfolio to reflect changes there and vice versa
+This repository hosts a technical portfolio built using [TechFolio](http://techfolios.github.io).

+See the quick start guide for instructions on how to tailor the template to your own needs.